Alignak-monitoring/alignak-doc/source/05_extending_alignak/alignak_backend.rst

     - system activity log

-        * store all the system acitivity in a timestamped log
+        * store all the system activity in a timestamped log

 More information is available in the `project repository <https://github.com/Alignak-monitoring-contrib/alignak-backend>`_.